Google Services Plugin com.google.gms:google-services Latest Version 2025: Complete Integration Guide

 After registering your app, Firebase will generate a google-services.json file for you to download.
 This file contains project-specific information like your Firebase API key, database URLs, storage bucket, and more – all tailored to your specific project.

-I still remember the first time I tried to integrate Firebase and spent hours debugging why my app wouldn’t connect, only to realize I had put the JSON file in the wrong directory!
-The file must be placed in your app’s module directory, typically app/.
+The google-services.json file must be placed in your app’s module directory, typically app/.
 Not in the project root, not in src/main/, but in the app/ directory directly.
+This is one of the most common mistakes that causes integration failures.

 The structure of the JSON file might look intimidating at first, but understanding its basic components can help with troubleshooting: